Connectors / Service / Azure Active Directory

 The first option grants all users in your organisation the ability to log into Microsoft services through any 3rd party application.
 To enable this setting, an admin must sign into the Azure portal > Navigate to Azure Active Directory in the left hand navigation > Click on User Settings in the menu then Click on Enterprise applications > Manage how end users launch and view their applications > Click on yes to "Users can consent to apps accessing company data on their behalf"

-The second option requires an Azure admin to log into the Tray app to create an Authentication and consent on behalf of the organisation.
+The second option requires an Azure admin to log into the <Content type link TBD> to create an Authentication and consent on behalf of the organisation.
 This means no other user for your organisation should have to consent to the Tray.io app accessing data in your organisation's Azure AD instance.

 The third option requires creating a 'Tray app' user in Azure and then going to Users > Select User > Directory Role > Add Role: